 A more active function of the ‘er’ sound is to make a word, usually a verb, into someone or something that does something.
 This form of the syllable is found in words like seer, flyer, opener, teacher, informer, filmmaker, and programmer.
 In this role, the ‘er’ serves as changing the word to a noun that serves some function or does some action.
 For example, a founder is one who founds something and a computer is something that computes.

 Another grammatical configuration of ‘er’ is in the comparative.
 Examples are words such as bigger, smaller, faster, and taller.
 The sense is to be more of the referenced quality than another thing.
 So if something is harder, it is more difficult, more resilient, or more solid than something else.
 This function has the happy exception that many common adjectives do not follow this convention.
 Better, not gooder.
 More beautiful, not beautifuler.

 These are the grammar book examples, but spoken English has the sound in a few more places.
 It is often uttered as a filler word, used as a signal that the speaker hasn’t finished but is searching for a word.
 It fills a pause in the conversation.
 Other sounds that play the same role are ‘ah’, ‘uh’, and ‘um’.
 The ‘er’ sound is also frequently heard in between two or more options and corresponds to ‘or’.
 Finally, there are some colloquial expressions where the sound represents ‘her’.
 Get ‘er done or Take ‘er easy come to mind.

 This is just a few places where a simple English sound can have a variety of different meanings and confuse speakers of other languages.
-In your learning or teaching of other languages have you come across a sound or grammatical construction that has been particularly confusing?
+Have you come across a sound or grammatical construction that has been particularly confusing in your learning or teaching of other languages?
 I would love to hear about it.